Xasya/rai-connect/README.md

 - Added support for changing private server in GUI
 - Beatmaps sent via `/np` now send to the server correct domain `osu.localhost -> osu.ppy.sh`
 ###### The only thing that annoyed me was that when I sent a map to a friend, they couldn't open it, naturally because they were receiving `osu.localhost/b/123`.
-And if I wanted to download a map my friend sent me, the game ALWAYS opened the browser for me. (now the browser only opens if the map isn't on a mirror)
+And if I wanted to download a map my friend sent me, the game ALWAYS opened the browser for me.

 # rai!connect